duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/21-loop/10-pid.md

 Module Overview:

-In this module, we aim to
+In this module, we aim to introduce why the PID controller is needed ____.